How to brief a food photographer: what to prepare before your shoot

 If you’ve ever wondered how to see acidity at work, all you need is a few everyday ingredients.
 Acids don’t just change how food tastes — they also change how it looks.

 You might have noticed this in your own kitchen: red cabbage turning pink, green vegetables losing their bright colour when cooked too long, or beetroot keeping its deep red hue even after roasting.
-These colour changes occur because the pigments in food (such as anthocyanins in cabbage or chlorophyll in greens) react to changes in pH.
+Most of these colour changes happen because pigments like anthocyanins in cabbage or chlorophyll in greens react to changes in pH.
+Beetroot is a slightly different story — its colour comes from betalains, a different family of pigments that are relatively heat-stable and don’t shift with pH the way anthocyanins do.

 In acidic conditions, red cabbage turns pink or red; in more alkaline conditions, it shifts towards blue-green.
 It’s the same reason lemon juice keeps apples from browning or why spinach dulls if cooked with vinegar or tomatoes.